-Ethnic (or other) groups are created at the level of a society as a whole and generally involve relations of domination and subordination.
-As social constructions, ethnicities or races or any other social groups are constantly created and re-created in social interactions.
-At the same time, the result of this social construction is group definitions and boundaries that are treated in practice as natural facts about people.
-Within this field, it is understand that ethnicities are social categories that may or may not be social groups.
-That is, there may or may not be social bonds among the people in an ethnic category that support collective identities or collective action.
+I cannot do justice to all the nuances and debates in the literature on the social construction of race and ethnicity, but I need to at least nod to some of the issues.
+Ethnicities may be just categories or labels or they may be groups with social relations among their members; ethnicities are often "imagined communities" in which people feel a commonality with others they do not actually know.
 It is further understood that social classification of people into these ethnic categories and the definitions of the categories themselves are inconsistent, shifting and blurred and that people's beliefs about the origins or histories of groups do not necessarily stand up to objective historical research.
-Scholarly debates in the field differ in the extent to which they emphasize the active processes of defining differences and creating boundaries and collective identities and the ways these constructions are myths or fictions that over-emphasize the "groupness" of boundary-making (Brubaker 2002; Brubaker 2004; Brubaker 2009; Loveman 1999a) or emphasize the ways these processes create or resist structural and material inequalities and structures of domination (Bonilla-Silva 1997; Bonilla-Silva 1999a; Bonilla-Silva 1999b; Calhoun 2003a; Calhoun 2003b).
+Scholarly debates in the field differ in the extent to which they emphasize the active processes of defining differences and creating boundaries and collective identities and the ways these constructions are myths or fictions that over-emphasize the "groupness" of boundary-making (Brubaker 2002, Brubaker 2004, Brubaker 2009, Loveman 1999a) or emphasize the ways these processes create or resist structural and material inequalities and structures of domination (Bonilla-Silva 1997, Bonilla-Silva 1999a, Bonilla-Silva 1999b, Calhoun 2003a, Calhoun 2003b).
 All scholars agree that this social construction is not merely an individual psychological phenomenon, but a product of social interactions, power relations, and political processes.
+Like age or education or economic class, ethnicity may sometimes function as relatively continuous variation (e.g. skin color as a marker of race) or fuzzy sets rather than discrete categories.
+Just as income or education hierarchies are linked to power and privilege despite their continuous variation, continuity and fuzzy boundaries in ethnicity can still be linked to systems of domination.
+Work in the social construction of race and ethnicity addresses the myriad ways in which ethnicities can be more or less sharply defined, more or less salient for group action and collective identity, more or less tied to other systems of inequality.
+This paper is less focused on these processes of construction and boundary-formation and more focused on how the ethnicities they create shape social movements.